zkchambers/Evidence/What-We-Do.md

             </div>
 ```

 I created cards for each project at HardHat Enterprises using the following code.
 The project descriptions were sourced from the company's structure and objectives file.
+This was to help update and show all the new and current projects that are currently happening at HardHat enterprises.